 To induce valuable employees to remain at our company, in addition to salary and cash incentives, we have provided restricted stock and stock option grants that vest over time.
 The value to employees of these equity grants that vest over time may be significantly affected by movements in our stock price that are beyond our control, and may at any time be insufficient to counteract more lucrative offers from other companies.
-Although we have employment agreements with our key employees, these employment agreements provide for at-will employment, which means that any of our employees could leave our employment at any time, with or without notice.
-We do not maintain "key man" insurance policies on the lives of all of these individuals or the lives of any of our other employees.
+Our employment agreements provide for at-will employment, which means that any of our employees could leave our employment at any time, with or without notice.
+We do not maintain "key man" insurance policies on the lives of any of our employees.
 If we are unable to attract and incentivize quality personnel on acceptable terms, or at all, it may cause our business and operating results to suffer.